cytoflow/cytoflow/index.md

 # How is Cytoflow different?

 * An emphasis on **metadata**.
-CytoFlow assumes that you are measuring fluorescence on several samples that were treated differently: either they were collected at different times, treated with varying levels of inducers, etc.  You specify the conditions for each sample up front, then use those conditions to control the analysis.
+Cytoflow assumes that you are measuring fluorescence on several samples that were treated differently: either they were collected at different times, treated with varying levels of inducers, etc.  You specify the conditions for each sample up front, then use those conditions to control the analysis.

 * Cytometry analysis represented as a **workflow**.
 Operations such as gating and compensation are applied sequentially; a workflow can be saved and re-used, or shared with your coworkers.

 * **Easy to use.**  Sane defaults; good documentation; focused on doing one thing and doing it well.